 This certificate is not an endorsement of the IT product by the Federal Office for Information Security or any other organisation that recognises or gives effect to this certificate, and no warranty of the IT product by the Federal Office for Information Security or any other organisation that recognises or gives effect to this certificate, is either expressed or implied.

-Bonn, 20 June 2008 For the Federal Office for Information Security
+Bonn, 11 June 2010 For the Federal Office for Information Security

-L.S.
+Bernd Kowalski Head of Department L.S.